wxwern/cs2103t-tp/docs/UserGuide.md

 ### Block for entering commands

-<code> </code> denotes a command or a part of a command that can be entered in Jobby.
+<code> </code> &nbsp; denotes a command or a part of a command that can be entered in Jobby.
 For example, `add --org` is a command. `add` is also part of a command.

 --------------------------------------------------------------------------------------------------------------------
 ## Navigating the Interface